-Under the equity method, investment in associates is carried in the consolidated statement of financial position at cost plus post-acquisition changes in the Group's share in net assets of the associate.
-Goodwill relating to an associate is included in the carrying amount of the investment and is neither nor individually tested for impairment.
-The consolidated statement of comprehensive income reflects the share on the financial performance of an associate.
+Under the equity method, investment in joint venture and associate is carried in the consolidated statement of financial position at cost adjusted for post-acquisition changes in the Group's share in net assets of the joint venture and associate.
+Goodwill relating to a joint venture or an associate is included in the carrying amount of the investment and is neither nor individually tested for impairment.
+The consolidated statement of comprehensive income reflects the share on the financial performance of the joint venture and associate.
+Distributions received from joint venture reduce the carrying amount of the investment.
 When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognize further losses, unless it has incurred obligations or made payments on behalf of the associate.
 Where there has been a change recognized directly in the equity of the associate, the Group recognizes its share in any changes and discloses this, when applicable, in the consolidated statement of changes in equity.

-The associate is prepared for the same reporting year as the Parent Company, using consistent accounting policies.
-Unrealized intercompany profits arising from the transactions with the associate are eliminated to the extent of the interest in the associate.
+The joint venture and associate is prepared for the same reporting year as the Parent Company, using consistent accounting policies.
+Unrealized intercompany profits arising from the transactions with the joint venture and associate are eliminated to the extent of the interest in the joint venture and associate.

-Upon loss of significant influence over the associate, the Group measures and recognizes any retained investment at its fair value.
-Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognized in profit or loss.
+Upon loss of joint control or significant influence over the joint venture or associate, the Group measures and recognizes any retained investment at its fair value.
+Any difference between the carrying amount of the former jointly controlled entity or associate upon loss of joint control or significant influence and the fair value of the retained investment and proceeds from disposal is recognized in profit or loss in the consolidated statement of comprehensive income.